 The primordial pouch acts as a fat reserve but is thought to protect the cat.
 When cats fight they will use their back legs to kick and the pouch helps to protect vital organs from both bite and claw wounds.

-Jan runs mobile cat grooming service Catskingdom which covers New Malden, Surrey and South West London.
+Jan runs mobile cat grooming service Catskingdom which covers New Malden, Surrey, South West London and surrounding areas.

 Get in touch with Jan today to book a grooming session: